Table of Contents

-Branded apparel, accessories, and trade show items that comply with all branding requirements can be purchased directly from the NC State Extension Master Gardener store.
+Branded apparel, accessories, and trade show items that comply with all branding requirements can be purchased directly from the NC State EMG store.

-The official NC State EMG logo and versions for print and the web are available for download on the NC State Extension Brand site.
+The official NC State EMG brand components are available for download on the NC State Extension Master Gardener Logos and Marketing page.

 This guide is meant to be a quick reference for using the NC State EMG service marks and logo.
-If you need more information or clarification, contact the NC State EMG state program coordinator.
+If you need more information or clarification, contact the NC State EMG program manager.

 CALS Communications offers a range of creative services to Extension professionals, including expertise in design, video, social media, and print resources.
 Contact the team or submit a project request for feedback and assistance with your local projects.

 The authority for determining the proper display and use of the NC State EMG brand components rests with the NC State Extension director of marketing and communications and the NC State EMG program manager.